alisaifee/coredis/docs/source/compatibility.rst

 ACL GENPASS
 ***********

-Generate a pseudorandom secure password to use for ACL users
+Generates a pseudorandom, secure password that can be used to identify ACL users.

 - Documentation: `ACL GENPASS <https://redis.io/commands/acl-genpass>`_
 - Implementation: :meth:`~coredis.Redis.acl_genpass`